Sustainable Development Goals: How digital technology can deliver a SMARTer 2030 has been saved

 - The sector is expected to further enable economic growth in the broader economy of between 2.5x – 4x, or up to €10 trillion by 2030;

-- The sector emissions needs to be considered against the ability to decrease the emissions in the rest of the economy.
+- The sector emissions need to be considered against the ability to decrease the emissions in the rest of the economy.
 This is estimated at c.
 2x the change in sector emissions; and

 - Public commitments of key organisations in the sector, together with previous studies, suggest that the emissions footprint could be managed down with the appropriate external environment and interventions.

-Overall, to maximise the opportunity that digital technologies provide to our future requires a re-commitment to the 2030 Agenda.
-The digital sector need to be more inclusive in terms of access to technology, more ambitious in terms of scaling impact and more responsible in terms of their own operations.
+Overall, to maximise the opportunity that digital technologies provide to our future requires a re-commitment to the UN SDG 2030 Agenda.
+The digital sector needs to be more inclusive in terms of access to technology, more ambitious in terms of scaling impact and more responsible in terms of its own operations.
 Finally, there needs to be greater intentionality and transparency of impact, and a better understanding of how digital technologies can be deployed to positive effect whilst minimising negative externalities.

 Digital technology is interwoven into all that we do.
 But digital technology in and of itself does not deliver impact.
 Rather, it’s how we develop and deploy technology that matters.